Advanced Heroquest Dungeon Explorer

 • Remove OR equip armor

-• Opening a door or treasure chest does not count as an action but ends the Hero Phase.
+Opening a door or treasure chest does not count as an action but ends the Hero Phase and starts Exploration.

 2. Exploration Phase

 • Roll the Room or Passage Table.
-The GM will place the tiles.
+The GM should place the tiles.

-• In case of a monster encounter enter GM Phase and then combat.
+• In case of a monster encounter switch to the GM Phase and then Combat Turn.

 3. Gamemaster Phase